 The superiority of a race cannot be preserved without pride of blood and an uncompromising attitude toward the lower races...
 Since the higher culture should be kept pure as well as the higher blood, that race is stronger which, down to the cultivator or the artisan, has a strong sense of its superiority.
+55

 Francis A. Walker was a leading economist of the second half of the nineteenth century.
 He was not a Progressive, by any means, but his views on immigrants from Southern and Eastern Europe were views that later became dominant in the Progressive era of the early twentieth century.
 He proposed strict restrictions on immigration, not only quantitatively, but qualitatively.
 He proposed to measure quality by requiring each immigrant to post a \$100 bond upon entering the country-a sum vastly more than most Jewish, Italian or other immigrants from Eastern Europe or Southern Europe had with them at that time.
-He said that the restrictions he proposed "would not prevent tens of thousands of thrifty Swedes, Norwegians, Germans, and men of other nationalities coming hither at that amount of money with them."
+He said that the restrictions he proposed "would not prevent tens of thousands of thrifty Swedes, Norwegians, Germans, and men of other nationalities coming hither at their own charges, since great numbers of these people now bring more than that amount of money with them."
 Such a requirement, he said, would "raise the average quality, socially and industrially, of the immigrants actually entering the country."
+57